KellerJordan/modded-nanogpt/records/track_1_short/2026-01-23_TTT/README.md

     are *not* parallelized.

 ### Limitations
-- Latency: evaluation takes ~5 minutes.
+- Latency: evaluation takes ~2 minutes.
     - Ironically, for a speed run, this evaluation is very slow: longer than the training!
     - However:
+        - This includes compile time and doesn't allow kernel warmups, unlike in training.
         - I'm pretty sure this is a valid speed run: [discussion clarifying increasing validation time is OK](https://github.com/KellerJordan/modded-nanogpt/discussions/23?sort=new#discussioncomment-12109560).
         - My implementation can be sped up *significantly* -- I just wanted to get in the PR because it doesn't affect training time.